One Week in Lombardy – Bergamo, Milan, and Lake Como

 Bergamo – 2 Days

-Bergamo is small but there is an upper and lower part of a town – you could only get around by walking.
-Especially if you stay in Bergamo for two days, you can visit the upper area (Citta Alta) in one day and then do the lower area (Citta Bassa) is another day.
-However, as in most of Italians cities, public transportation is great and you can also use the bus (or the funicular to get up the upper area).
+Bergamo is small, but there is an upper and lower part of a town – you could only get around by walking.
+Especially if you stay in Bergamo for two days, you can visit the upper area (Citta Alta) one day and then do the lower area (Citta Bassa).
+However, as in most Italian cities, public transportation is great, and you can also use the bus (or the funicular to get up the upper area).

-If you are driving then you will have a hard time parking in the upper area.
-There are parking houses available in the lower area that are quite costly – so, if you have your accommodation a bit further then leave your car where it is and take the bus up to Citta Alta.
+If you are driving, then you will have a hard time parking in the upper area.
+There are parking houses available in the lower area that are quite costly – so, if you have your accommodation a bit further, leave your car where it is and take the bus up to Citta Alta.

 Things to Do and Places to Visit in Bergamo

 - Campanone TowerCampanone Tower

 - Rocca di Bergamo